How Your Business Can Handle Non-Paying Customers

 Here’s why:

-• Prospects might be wary of working with a plumber who uses shaming tactics to get paid.
+- Prospects might be wary of working with a plumbing business that uses shaming tactics to get paid.

 Instead of venting on Facebook when a customer refuses to pay, use the tips we’ve suggested—and if it comes down to it, take the step below.